batoorsayed/morgen-mcp/README.md

 It also prints a suggested CLAUDE.md snippet you can paste into your project instructions.

 Copy the env line into your `.env`.
-Include only the accounts whose events you want — see the [rate limits](#rate-limits) note below.
+Include only the accounts whose events you want.
+See the [rate limits](#rate-limits) note below.

 ### 3. Register with your MCP client

-**Claude Code** — run this from inside the cloned directory:
+**Claude Code** :  Run this from inside the cloned directory:

 ```bash
 claude mcp add --scope user morgen-mcp -- uv --directory $(pwd) run morgen-mcp